zuozhenggh/learning-library/security-library/database/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

 3. Review the assessment history for all target databases.

     - You can compare the number of critical risks, high risks, DBAs, DV Admins, and Audit Admins across all target databases.
-    - You can also quickly identify target databases that are set as baselines.
+    - You can also quickly identify user assessments that are set as baselines.

     ![Assessment History for all target databases](images/ua-assessment-history-all-targets.png "Assessment History for all target databases")

 4. To sort the list by target database, click the **Target Database** column heading.

 5. Click the name of the user assessment for your target database.

-This assessment was generated by Oracle Data Safe when you registered your target database.
-It is a saved copy of the last assessment.
-Notice that you cannot refresh a saved user assessment from the **Saved Assessment Details** page.
-Make note of the assessment's name.
+    - This assessment was generated by Oracle Data Safe when you registered your target database.
+    - It is a saved copy of the latest assessment.
+    - Notice that you cannot refresh the data in a saved user assessment.
+    - Make note of the assessment's name.
 In the example below, the assessment's name ends with 9003.

     ![Saved Assessment Details page for a user assessment](images/ua-saved-assessment-details-page.png "Saved Assessment Details page for a user assessment")